sophie-akesson/todov2/README.md

 NOTE: Slow load due to being on a free dyno.
 Also Facebook Login will not work in the demo because the app has not been put up for review by Facebook.
 NOTE2: Feel free to contact me if you wish to have your user removed.

+## Credit
+Big thanks to [rmRadev at Deviantart](https://www.deviantart.com/rmradev) for the background image.

 ## Functionality

 - User registration